kh4n9373/STOCK-PRICE-PREDICTION/README.md

 ~~~
 5. Then run the app by using this command line :
 ~~~
-python main.py # num
+python main.py #num
 ~~~
-num is the value of the port number you prefer range from 0000 to 9999, you should based on this value to run the app on the website.
-If you dont fill in the 'num',th executor will set the num=5000 by default.
+#num is the value of the port number you prefer ranging from 0000 to 9999, you should based on this value to run the app on the website.
+If you dont fill in the 'num',the executor will set the num=5000 by default.

 The example of running the app successfully: